datacamp/courses-drivendata-water-pumps/chapter1.md

 *** =hint
 - Fill in the blanks for ggplot, the rest of the code is ready to produce the scatter plot!
-- Inspect the two plots produced
+- Visually inspect the two plots produced.
+Perhaps look to see if there are any areas where there are high numbers of non-functional wells.

 *** =pre_exercise_code